shrutsureja/dummy-repo-sih/README.md

-#dummy-repo-sih
-porpouse is to practice some git skills
+Goal is to practice some git skills